arvigeus/AZ-204/README.md

 - Monitor and analyze metrics, logs, and traces
 - Implement Application Insights web tests and alerts

+### Connect to and consume Azure services and third-party services (15–20%)

+#### Implement API Management

+- Create an APIM instance
+- Create and document APIs
+- Configure authentication for APIs
+- Implement policies for APIs

+#### Develop event-based solutions

+- Implement solutions that use Azure Event Grid
+- Implement solutions that use Azure Event Hub

+#### Develop message-based solutions

+- Implement solutions that use Azure Service Bus
+- Implement solutions that use Azure Queue Storage queues

 ## Topics

 1. [Azure App Service Web Apps](https://docs.microsoft.com/en-us/azure/app-service/)